huijing/slides/chinese-web-typography/README.md

 A lot of articles on how to pick typefaces tell us that all typefaces have a personality, and we ought to pick typefaces based on the messaging we want to convey.
 I don't disagree.
 It's just that very few people delve into the why.
 Why do these letters have human traits?
 Research has suggested that a lot of it boils down to prior experience with the typefaces in particular contexts.

-For Latin-based typefaces, old style and transitional serifs like Caslon, Garamond, Times Roman and Baskerville are most often used in books and formal documents.
+For Latin-based typefaces, old style and transitional serifs like Caslon, Garamond and Baskerville are most often used in books and formal documents.
 People tend to associate these as being serious and formal.

-Modern serifs like Didot and Bodoni were used in a variety of publications but we associate them with elegance and high fashion because of they're used in Vogue and Harper's Bazaar.
+Modern serifs like Didot and Bodoni were used in a variety of publications but we associate them with elegance and high fashion because they're used in Vogue and Harper's Bazaar.
 To a certain extent, globalisation has allowed some of these associations to transcend cultural and geographic boundaries and become recognised worldwide.

 To pair Chinese scripts with Latin scripts for body copy is reasonably straightforward, in that you want to pick styles that present an even typographic colour.
 In this regard, serifs go with 宋体 and sans-serifs go with 黑体.
-In general, you'd want their stroke thickness to match up, but keep in mind that Chinese glyphs appear denser than their Latin-based counterparts at the same size and adjustments will need to be made for that.
+In general, you'd want their stroke thickness to match up, but keep in mind that Chinese glyphs appear denser than their Latin-based counterparts at the same size, so adjustments will need to be made for that.

 ## The web as a medium

 Language and writing has allowed human beings to communicate ideas and record history for thousands of years.
 And we've written things on almost everything, from cave paintings to stone engravings, from parchment to paper.
 Right now, the medium of our time is the screen and the browser.
 Our types are now font files.
-And we've replaced typesetting with composing sticks or font plates and discs, with CSS.
+And we've replaced typesetting with composing sticks or font plates, with CSS.

 So let's discuss typography on the web.

 We first need to understand the web as a medium, and to be fair, it is a rather young medium.
-In his doctoral thesis, inventor of CSS, Håkon Wium Lie (Hor-ken Wee-um Lee), described a number of key differences between the distribution of content on paper versus electronic distribution over the web.

-1. Late binding in computer programming terms refers to function calls that are not resolved until runtime, but in publishing, late binding refers to delaying the conversion of data into an optimised output format for presentation for as long as possible.
-This happens very late on the web and presents a performance challenge as binding now takes place while the user is waiting, and the author is not present to verify if the presentation is correct or not.
+But the web is nothing like we've seen before.
+It is a dynamic and interactive medium, and many designers, especially those who are used to having absolute control over the final presentation, find this disturbing.

-2. There is no longer a single final form of presentation either, multiple output devices could be used.
+The thing is, with the web there is no longer a single final form of presentation, as multiple output devices could be used to view it.

-3. Authors can influence the presentation, but he or she no longer holds complete control, instead, a combination of influences from various sources, like the browser and the users themselves, form the final presentation.
+Authors can only influence the presentation, rather than control it.
+A combination of influences from various sources, like the browser and users themselves will determine how the final output looks like.

-4. Dependable delivery is also uncertain, as web resources are distributed across multiple connected servers and the possibility of any of them being unavailable is pretty significant.
+Dependable delivery is also uncertain, as web resources are distributed across multiple connected servers and the possibility of any of them being unavailable is pretty significant.

 Although many would like to think the web is simply print expressed on an electronic screen, it is not.
 It is a unique medium on its own.

 ## Font formats

 Here's a list of common font formats used on the web.
-Why on earth are there so many formats?
+But why on earth do we need so many formats?
 Well, here's my non-technical explanation.
 Fonts are simply containers for glyphs, and font formats describe these glyphs.
 The earliest fonts were pixel-based bitmaps, which were fine for low-resolution screens, but for printing on high-resolution printers, we needed a better solution.
 Either compress the bitmapped glyphs, or find an alternative rendering method.

 Donald Knuth created Metafont in 1978 for the TeX system, which generated compressed bitmap fonts.
 John Warnock, founder of Adobe, came up with Postscript in 1985, which was the very first vector font.

 TrueType was Apple and Microsoft's answer to Adobe's font monopoly.
 Both companies then worked separately to improve TrueType, especially with regards to fonts for East Asian writing systems.
 And Apple came up with TrueType GX, later renamed Apple Advanced Typography, while Microsoft turned to Adobe and together they came up with OpenType.

-EOT, or embedded OpenType is Microsoft's proprietary standard which is a compact form of OpenType fonts meant for use on web pages.
+EOT, or embedded OpenType is Microsoft's proprietary standard, which is a compact form of OpenType fonts meant for use on web pages.
 Although they tried to submit this as a W3C recommendation, it was rejected in favour of WOFF, or the Web Open Font Format.
 WOFF was quite the industry effort, involving Microsoft, Mozilla and Opera.

-Those of us who have worked on projects with self-hosted fonts will probably used something called the @font-face rule, where we declare a list of different font formats, in the hopes our fonts will show up correctly in as many browsers as possible.
+Those of us who have worked on projects with self-hosted fonts will probably used something called the `@font-face` rule, where we declare a list of different font formats, in the hopes our fonts will show up correctly in as many browsers as possible.
 The number of font formats we need to declare has decreased over the years and right now, you can pretty much get away with declaring just WOFF and WOFF2.

 ## How browsers pick fonts

-The earliest implementation of CSS had a relatively small section on fonts, which covered font properties that could be set via CSS, as well as the font matching algorithm so browsers could determine what fonts to use.

-The algorithm itself has since been expanded over the last 2 decades but the general guideline to what font is used for a given character in a run of text is as follows:
-- the User Agent (UA) takes the first family name defined in the `font-family` property
-- if it's a generic family keyword, the UA will just pick the one it always uses and load that, otherwise it will try to find the family from fonts declared through `@font-face`
-- once matched, the UA will assemble the set of font faces in the family, then pick the appropriate font face based on declared font properties:
-    + `font-stretch`,
-    + `font-style`,
-    + `font-weight`,
-    + `font-size`
-- But if no matching face exists, or if the matched face is missing the glyph that needs to be rendered, the next family name is considered, and the UA runs through the steps again
-- Once a font face is matched, the font will be loaded
-- If all the font family names have been run through, and still no font face matches, a system fallback font will be called into play

-If a character cannot be displayed using any font at all, like this Chinese character called biang, you'll end up with a white square or missing symbol glyph instead.
-This is less common now, compared to 10 years ago, thanks to the widespread use of Unicode.

-Regardless, from an aesthetic perspective, it is recommended you declare your Latin-based font of choice first, because order does matter.
-It is almost a given that a CJK font, or an Arabic or Hebrew font, for that matter, will have support for Latin characters but not the other way around.
+It is recommended you declare your Latin-based font of choice first, because order does matter.
+It is almost a given that a CJK font will have support for Latin characters but not the other way around.
 Declaring those fonts first will result in the Latin characters displayed using glyphs from the Chinese font instead.
 And sometimes, this doesn't look too great on Windows.

 Even though Fonts Level 3 states that user agents must match font names case insensitively, it is still recommended to put them in quotes, just in case.